Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Mode equations

-In order to provide a matter content to the model and render it nontrivial, we include a homogeneous scalar field, $\phi$, that will play the role of an inflaton, and will be subject to a potential $V(\phi)$.
-Then, the associated phase space can be described with two canonical pairs: one for the FLRW geometry, $(a,\pi_a)$, and another one for the inflaton, $( \phi , \pi_{\phi} )$.
-We adopt the notation $\pi_x$ to denote a canonical momentum of the generic variable $x$, such that their Poisson bracket equals the unit.
-In the passage from the metric description of the geometry to LQC, the canonical pair of the scale factor is replaced by another pair that corresponds to a new variable that encodes the freedom present in the densitized triad and another conjugate variable proportional to the Ashtekar-Barbero connection \cite{ap}.
-The standard choice in LQC for this new pair is $(v,b/2)$, where $v$ is the volume of the spatial sections up to a multiplicative constant, and $b$ is proportional to the Hubble parameter:
+We use the notation $\pi_x$ to denote a canonical momentum of the generic variable $x$, such that their Poisson bracket equals the unit.
+Besides, in order to provide a matter content to the model and render it nontrivial, we include a homogeneous scalar field, $\phi$, that will play the role of an inflaton, and will be subject to a potential $V(\phi)$.
+Then, the associated phase space can be described with two canonical pairs for any value of the fiducial volume: a pair for the FLRW geometry, $({\cal V},B)$, and another one for the inflaton, $( \phi , \pi_{\phi} )$.

-The sign of $v$, on the other hand, determines the orientation of the triad.
-In the above formulas, two parameters that are used in LQG appear: $\gamma$ is the Immirzi parameter, related to an ambiguity in the quantum representation owing to the use of holonomies \cite{immirzi}, and $\Delta_g$ is the area gap, i.e. the minimum of the positive area eigenvalues that are allowed by LQG \cite{iaps}.